MicrosoftDocs/azure-devops-docs/docs/pipelines/process/deployment-jobs.md

 ## FAQ

-### My pipeline seems to be stuck and has the message "Job is pending...".
-How do I troubleshoot this?
+### My pipeline is stuck with the message "Job is pending...".
+How can I fix this?

 This can happen when there is a name conflict between two jobs.
 Verify that any deployment jobs in the same stage have a unique name and that job and stage names do not contain keywords.
 If renaming does not fix the problem, review [troubleshooting pipeline runs](../troubleshooting/troubleshooting.md).